devanshv16/Resume-Analyzer/README.md

 # Resume-Analyzer
-Trained on over 900 resumes downloaded from kaggle, this code can analyze and predict which domain the user is based off on their resume.
+Trained on over 900 resumes downloaded from kaggle, this program can analyze your resume and predict/suggest which domain you are apt for.